Ciarands/vidsrc-to-resolver/README.md

 # vidsrc-to-resolver
-Resolves m3u8 url for common sources found on https://vidsrc.to/
+A simple cli for fetching content from vidsrc.to by resolving m3u8's from common sources used by the site.

 ### Supports
 - vidplay.site (https://vidplay.site/)